 Fairbanks is a key player in domestic and international travel and commerce and has some of Alaska’s best weather for flying.
-Home to over 500 small aircraft equipped with wheels, floats, skis or fat tires, it is not unusual to see a 747 and a Piper Cub on parallel runways.
+Home to over 500 small aircrafts equipped with wheels, floats, skis or fat tires, it is not unusual to see a 747 and a Piper Cub on parallel runways.
 For pilots, Fairbanks International Airport is 94% VFR and 99.5% diversion-free.

 Domestic: Fairbanks is served year-round with direct flights to and from Seattle by Alaska Airlines and Delta Airlines, and seasonally during the summer by United Airlines with direct flights to and from Minneapolis and Chicago.
 Each airline that services Fairbanks offers a variety of connecting flights that make getting to Fairbanks easy from anywhere in the US as well as international destinations.

 International: Fairbanks is, by far, the smallest US market with non-stop flights to both Europe and Asia.
 German airline Condor offers once-weekly passenger service during the summer season between Fairbanks and Frankfurt.
 Japan Airlines and other carriers offer seasonal charter service in the winter from Japan-based and other airports, and China Airlines recently launched direct winter charter flights from Taipei (Taiwan) to Fairbanks.